syleront/fresh-install-windows/README.md

 ## Available flags

+You can configure the script for yourself by editing `config.psd1`

 * `-h` - print available flags
 * `-all` - set all flags below to true
 * `-moveLibraryFolders` - moves **configured** libraries from `%USERPROFILE%` to the  **configured** target folder